2025 Section Conference / San Francisco / Registration Link & Detailed Information

 12:30 – 3:00 Panel Discussion on Theme of the Day

-Panel Members: John Bloom, Robert McDermott, Christiane Haid, Jeff Hipolito, Emmanuel Vukovich, Bruce Donehower, Gayle Davis
+Panel Discussion with: John Bloom, Robert McDermott, Christiane Haid, Jeff Hipolito, Emmanuel Vukovich, Bruce Donehower, Gayle Davis

 3:00 – 3:15 Closing Remarks / Invitation to the next day’s events